-Table 39: Policy Manager Service Types Service Type Description Template for wireless hosts connecting through a Dell W-Series 802.11 wireless access device or controller, with authentication via IEEE 802.1X.
+Table 22: Policy Manager Service Types

+Service Type Description Template for wireless hosts connecting through a Dell W-Series 802.11 wireless access device or controller, with authentication via IEEE 802.1X.
 Service rules are customized for a typical Dell W-Series Mobility Controller deployment.
-Refer to the "802.1X Wireless" on page 96 service type for a description of the different tabs.
+Refer to the "802.1X Wireless" on page 69 service type for a description of the different tabs.
 DellW-Series Wireless For wireless clients connecting through an 802.11 wireless access device or controller, with authentication via IEEE 802.1X.
 By default, the template displays with the Service, Authentication, Roles, Enforcement, and Summary tabs.
-In the More Options section, click on Authorization, Posture Compliance, Audit End Hosts, or Profile Endpoints to enable additional tabs.
-Service Authentication Roles Enforcement Summary 802.1X Wireless 802.1X Wireless 802.1X Wireless Access Service Authorization Posture Compliance Audit End-hosts Profile Endp Туре 2.
-Radius: IETF
+In the More Options section, click on Authorization, Posture Compliance, Audit End Hosts, or Profile Endpoints to 802.1X enable additional tabs.
+Wireless Service Authentication Roles Enforcement Summary Name: Description: 802.1X Wireless Access Service Monitor Mode: Enable to monitor network access without enforcement Authorization Posture Compliance Audit End-hosts Profile Endpoints Service Rule Matches ANY or ALL of the following conditions: Type Name NAS-Port-Type 1.
+Radius:IETF 2.
+Radius:IETF BELONGS TO Service-Type 3.
+Click to add...
 To configure authentication methods and authentication source, click on the Authentication tab.
 The Authentication methods used for this service depend on the 802.1X supplicants and the type of authentication methods you choose to deploy.
 The common types are PEAP, EAP-TLS, EAP-FAST or EAP-TTLS (These methods are automatically selected).
 Non-tunneled EAP methods such as EAP-MD5 can also be used as authentication methods.
 The Authentication sources used for this type of service can be one or more instances of the following: Active Directory, LDAP Directory, SQL DB, Token Server or the Policy Manager local DB.
-For more information on configuring authentication sources, refer to "Adding and Modifying Authentication Sources" on page 134.
+For more information on configuring authentication sources, refer to "Adding and Modifying Authentication Sources" on page 107.
 You can enable Strip Username Rules to, optionally, pre-process the user name (to remove prefixes and suffixes) before authenticating and authorizing against the authentication source.
+Service Authentication Roles Enforcement Summary Authentication Methods: --Select to Add-Authentication Sources: --Select to Add-Enable to specify a comma-separated list of rules to strip username prefixes or suffixe